Enabling a New Era of Industrial IoT with Free-Use Wireless Spectrum

 In fact, research advisory firm Gartner reports that by 2025, half or more of enterprise applications in production will be IoT ready, requiring robust and reliable connectivity to the enterprise apps.
 Additionally, IDC’s FutureScape report notes that a clear “70% majority of IoT deployments by 2023 will include edge-based decision making to support organizations’ operational and strategic agendas, requiring edge processing.

 Reliable connectivity, secure data management and pervasive process automation have played a pivotal role in the evolution of the enterprise in IoT and towards a smart digital enterprise.
-With the increasing use of robots, cameras and IIoT devices and sensors, robust, low-latency and secure wireless connectivity for mission critical applications is required by enterprises to enable new operational technology solutions.
+With the increasing use of robots, cameras and IIoT devices and wireless industrial sensors, robust, low-latency and secure wireless connectivity for mission critical applications is required by enterprises to enable new operational technology solutions.

 Current Wi-Fi networks can lack the necessary predictability, reliability, low-latency and data security.
 The existing closed and bespoke private cellular solutions are too expensive and complex to deploy, and hence, still out of reach of most enterprises.

 One way to solve the problem is building open source, private cellular connectivity and the 5G connected edge cloud for enterprises.
 This can be a catalyst for accelerating smart enterprise digital transformation with open source, software-defined cellular connectivity and tightly integrated cloud native edge compute on COTS hardware.